 Tiny de Graaf

-My brand new studio in Bussum, the heart of The Netherlands.
+My studio in Bussum, the heart of The Netherlands.

 It is a joy to have my felt and painting studio both in one place.
 My aim is to connect both disciplines and develop new way to express myself.